iamkhajan/ChatSpacy/README.md

-# ChatSpacy
+# Example of NLP,Sentiment analysis,ChatSpacy,TextBlob
-#jupyter nbconvert --to script *.ipynb
+#convert to python : jupyter nbconvert --to script *.ipynb